ki3ani/bestbuy/README.md

 This workflow ensures that tests pass and, if successful, builds and pushes Docker images to Docker Hub.
 The separation of `test` and `build-and-push-docker` allows for controlled and efficient CI/CD.

-5. **Admin Privileges:**
-   - Only administrators can create items for sale.
-   - Admins have exclusive rights to manage and add new items.